harishvc/challenges/README.md

 3. [Given two numbers as list add them and return result as list](https://github.com/harishvc/challenges/blob/master/list-add-two-numbers.py )
 4. [Say as you see - given an input string of integers print the output](https://github.com/harishvc/challenges/blob/master/say-as-you-see.py) :memo:
 5. [Find the intersection of two sorted lists](https://github.com/harishvc/challenges/blob/master/find-intersection-of-sorted-lists.py) :memo:
+6. Given a list of numbers, return a list of products of all **other** numbers **without using division in O(n) time**
-6. [Given two arrays of integers, find a pair of values (one from each array) such that you can swap so that both arrays sume to the same value](https://github.com/harishvc/challenges/blob/master/lists-swap-same-sum.py) [TODO]
+7. [Given two arrays of integers, find a pair of values (one from each array) such that you can swap so that both arrays sum to the same value](https://github.com/harishvc/challenges/blob/master/lists-swap-same-sum.py) [TODO]

 ### Strings
 1. [Find #words in a sentance](https://github.com/harishvc/challenges/blob/master/string-words.py)